 Keep Your Property Top of Mind

 A virtual tour is an easy and accessible way to keep your property top of mind for prospects.
 These tours allow them to “walk” the property and truly experience it without leaving their computer.
-These visuals will stick in their mind, making it more likely to end up on their shortlist.
+These visuals will stick in their mind, making them more likely to end up on their shortlist.

-This also means it will be fresh in their mind during the decision making processes and can easily be referenced when deciding between properties.
+This also means it will be fresh in their mind during the decision-making processes and can easily be referenced when deciding between properties.

-Easily Connect with Out-Of-Town Prospects
+Easily Connect With Out-Of-Town Prospects